 It is proposed that the following definition may be considered after incorporating important characteristics (UN, Resutls based budgeting - Report of the Secretary General A/54/456, 1999).

-Expected results should reflect the outputs leading to the achievement of objectives They should be linked , where applicable, to the underlying objectives of the strategic plan.
+Expected results should reflect the desired outputs outcome involving benefits to end-users, expressed as a quantitative or qualitative standard, value or rate leading to the achievement of objectives.
+Accomplishments are the direct consequence or effect of the generation of outputs, and lead to the fulfilment of a certain objective.
+They should be linked , where applicable, to the underlying objectives of the strategic plan.

 Outputs : Working version definition (CWG:SP-FP/3/5-E, 2013) as below.